nats-io/nats-java-vertx-client/README.md

         System.out.println("Something went wrong " + err.getMessage()));
 ```

 When a request is made and a reply is expected, the NATS messaging system provides a response.
 This is achieved through
-a request/reply pair, which is conceptually the same as a publish/subscribe pair, except the library handles the subscription for you.
+a request/reply pair.
+This is the same as a publish/subscribe pair, except the library handles the subscription for you.

-This code makes a request to a NATS subject and handles for a response using the request method of a NatsClient object,
+This code makes a request to a NATS subject and handles a response using the request method of a NatsClient object,
-and handles the asynchronous result of the operation using the Vert.x Future interface.
+and handles the asynchronous result of the operation using the Vert.x `Future` interface.

 The request method takes two parameters: the subject to send the request to, and the message data as a byte array.
 When a response is received, the onSuccess method is called with a Message parameter, which contains the response data as a byte array.

-If the operation fails, the onFailure method is called with a Throwable parameter.
+If the operation fails, the `onFailure` method is called with a `Throwable` parameter.
 In this case, we're just printing a
 message to the console that includes the error message returned by the Throwable object.

 All of these methods, as well as the incoming message code use byte arrays for maximum flexibility.
 Applications can send JSON, Strings, YAML, Protocol Buffers, or any other format through NATS to
 applications written in a wide range of languages.

 ### Subscribing

-The Java NATS library also provides a mechanisms to listen for messages.
+The Java NATS library also provides a mechanism to listen to messages.

 ```java